Bio

 Latest news

 Ljubljana, Budapest, Moscow, Krakow, Belgrade, Bucharest and Prague - all these cities have visited The Makemakes at the invitation of the City of Vienna and its liaison offices in the past seven weeks.
 Yesterday, on Tuesday, May 5, 2015 they were together with the Vienna City Councillor Christian Oxonitsch and the executive producer of "Eurovision Song Contest" Edgar Böhm in the Czech capital.
 At a press conference, there was also a reunion (they have already met at the "London Eurovision Party") with the Czech representatives Marta Jandová and Václav Noid Bárta.
 Both presented during an evening reception at the Fashion Club Prague their Eurovision entries.
-At the end of the press conference there have appeared a surprise guest by: Karel Gott, who has represented Austria at the 1968 ESC and who came to wish good luck to all participants of the show."We are delighted that the Czech Republic again this year takes part in the Eurovision Song Contest", said Councillor Christian Oxonitsch during the press conference.
-"This underlines the good relations between Vienna and Prague, which also build on the work of our Vienna Liaison Office here in Prague.
-In Vienna, the last preparations are in progress for the song contest to be in full swing!".
+At the end of the press conference there have appeared a surprise guest by: Karel Gott, who has represented Austria at the 1968 ESC and who came to wish good luck to all participants of the show.

 The Makemakes: "The international meetings in Europe and concerts in Austria, our promotional tour is coming to the end.
 It was very nice and exciting, but also stressful time.
 In addition, we have also been working on our debut album that got the finishing touches and will be released on May 15".